mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Default:** `-` <br/>
 **Contexts:** server, location

-Overrides the "Sample Rate" specified for the [Real-Time Log](/docs/portal/edge-configurations/creating-property#real-time-log). `factor` can be a integer in [0, 65535].
-0 disables the logging; 1 means no downsample; 100 means one log entry for every 100 requests.
-Variable is supported.
+Overrides the main "Sample Rate" specified for the [Real-Time Log](/docs/portal/edge-configurations/creating-property#real-time-log). `factor` can be an integer in [0, 65535] or an empty string.
+Variable is also supported.
+A value of 0 disables the logging; 1 means no downsample; N means one log entry for every N requests.
+Empty string means no overriding the main setting.
+Any invalid value results in a factor of 100.

 ### [`return`](http://nginx.org/en/docs/http/ngx_http_rewrite_module.html#return)